 Often, during the course of a school day, it is necessary to contact parents.
 We may need to do this if a student is ill or injured.
 The importance of providing the school with a phone number where parents can be contacted during the day is crucial.
 If a home phone number is not possible, please arrange a system whereby you can be contacted in case of emergency.

 We also ask that parents provide us with the name and phone number of an EMERGENCY CONTACT person in the event that parents cannot be contacted.
 This information should be provided on each student’s registration form.
 Please ensure that the person you name as the emergency contact knows that you have done this and that they are prepared and capable to act on your behalf if you cannot be reached.

 All classes practice both fire and earthquake drills.
 As per District and Fire Regulations, school FIRE DRILLS are held at least three times each semester.
 The goal is to exit the building quickly and in an orderly manner.
-Students are expected to vacate the building immediately, regardless of their footwear.

 What if your child ….